Alex-Thiga/hello-world/README.md

 # hello-world
-just an introduction to GitHub
+an introduction to GitHub

+##get to know me
+-name:Alex Thiga
+-always eager to learn and practise code!!